Lado923/rsschool-cv/README.md

 ***
 ## Summary

 I'm currently working in online education company as a team-leader.
 My goal is to change my work sector to IT.
-I really want to do something more technical and to be a part of good work team.
+I realy want to do something more technical and to be a part of good work team.
 I'm learning everything that I need to get there. :)

 My spare time I spend in training, reading and listening good music.